 Business opportunities

-InnoConnections specialises in assisting foreign companies in finding possible trade partners in Finland.
+InnoConnections specializes in assisting foreign companies in finding trade partners in Finland.
 Our consultants are experts in the local markets - we know not only the key players, but also the smaller, dynamic actors that are often harder for an outsider to find.
 We speak the local language, know the local culture and more importantly, we know what is going on in the local market.

 Read about the latest information on opportunities in doing business in Finland from our News section.